 I don't know what causes moral values to become relative.
 I do know, with certainty, that moral relativism is bad.
-I have seen evidence of this:
+I have seen evidence of it:

 For a while, it might be nice to have respect for civil rights, but when it becomes convenient or necessary (for various social or political reasons) to change that focus, then respect for human life becomes just another idea that goes out of style.